Leonezz/Leonezz/README.md

 -->

-This is Leonezz, student in physics and cs, and a man wants an interesting life.
+This is Leonezz, student in physics and cs.

 This is my blog website: https://blog.zhuwenq.icu